g3zil/docs/Feature_Spectrograms/High_and_Low_Rays.md

 #### High and Low Rays

-**Title:** Example of how rays from a high and a low elevation reach a station both via F region reflection
+**Title:** Example of how rays from both high and low take-off angles reach a station via F region reflection

 **Contributed by:** Gwyn Griffiths G3ZIL